 Minneapolis Car Accident Lawyer

-How dangerous are car accidents in Minneapolis?
+Where do car accidents occur most often in Minneapolis?

 Here are some of the most dangerous intersections and roadways in Minneapolis: